 Normal chewing results in brief intervals of contact between teeth.
-Under normal circumstances, your teeth should only contact for about 5 minutes each day.
-Slight amounts of wear over years of use is common, and bite edges can chip a little.
+Under normal circumstances, your teeth should only contact for about 5 minutes daily.
+Slight wear over years of use is expected, and bite edges can chip a little.

 If you're waking up with a sore jaw or headaches, or you've noticed chips or flattening of your teeth, a consult with Dr. Kandola is recommended.
 The sooner the problem receives attention, the less damage there will be.
-Often a carefully calibrated night guard will eliminate the symptoms while protecting your precious enamel.
+A carefully calibrated night guard will often eliminate the symptoms while protecting your precious enamel.

 Daytime habits of clenching or grinding deserve attention too.
-Dr. Kandola will analyze your bite and make sure they're moving against each other properly when you chew.
-Regardless of the cause, eliminating the strain on the jaw and your teeth as quickly as possible can save you money and time spent in the dental chair.
+Dr. Kandola will analyze your bite and ensure they move against each other properly when you chew.
+Regardless of the cause, eliminating the strain on the jaw and teeth as quickly as possible can save you money and time spent in the dental chair.

 Occlusal guards are clear plastic devices worn during sleep to prevent teeth grinding.
 They are used by people who brux, or grind their teeth.
 They are sold by dentists and some pharmacies under various brand names.
 Some of these include Ocusoft, Myotect, SleepRight, Dentek Softbite Nightguard, Max Guard Night Guard, and many more.